 To get a deeper understanding of this current employment landscape, I reached out to Betsy Joyce-Koch, Assistant Vice President and Director of Perm Services at Robert Half Technology.

-“Colocation data centre hiring managers need to challenge themselves to stretch,” said Joyce-Koch.
+“Colocation data center hiring managers need to challenge themselves to stretch,” said Joyce-Koch.

-Five key strategies for broadening the colocation data centre talent pool
+Five key strategies for broadening the colocation data center talent pool

 Joyce-Koch and I reviewed several new strategies that help to broaden the pool of potential job candidates: